aprGitHub/3_Getting_and_Cleaning_Data_Project/README.md

 ## 3. Documentation of the corpus
-To find out a detailed documentation of the corpus turn to CodeBook.md
+To find out a detailed documentation of the corpus turn to "CodeBook.md" within this project.